Irina Ratushinskaya: What was never published

-Not all of Irina's works got to be published.
+Not all of Irina's works have been published.

 In 1996, the family set off for a vacation in Greece together with their two sons (aged 4 at the time), family friends and their two children (aged 6 and 8).
 The mothers took turns looking after all 4 children, and Irina's way of keeping all of them somewhat disciplined and entertained was manifested in a series of stories she invented about the adventures of a naughty girl called Cinderella, who wore shoes size 45 and enjoyed robbing banks together with the naughty prince of Bencionia, and giving a headache to the strict King Bencione.
 The series was loved by all four of the children who, eager to hear what was to happen next, were glad to do as they were told.
 Eventually, the storytelling was attended by the other 3 parents, who loved the series, particularly after hearing of Cinderella and the prince's vacation in Cuba, where they shaved Fidel Castro bald in his sleep.
 The series were told but never written down by Irina.

 A play 'Борцу не больно' (the wrestler does not hurt) was written in 2 parts for a film on sambo, however, it was not used in the film, apart from some of the character's names.

 Irina died of cancer before she could finish her last novel, Azor's paw.
 The 13 written chapters are kept by her family, the first chapter being translated to English by her son Oleg at Irina's final request for him.